openvinotoolkit/open_model_zoo/demos/multichannel_demo/fd/README.md

 If your cameras are connected to PC with indexes gap (for example, `0,1,3`), use the `-i` parameter.

-IP-cameras through RSTP URI interface are not supported.
+IP-cameras through RSTP URI interface are supported, use below format for giving input as ip cameras.

+-i rtsp://.. rtsp://.. rtsp://..

 ## See Also
 * [Using Open Model Zoo demos](../../README.md)